jonatas/timescaledb/docs/toolkit_lttb_tutorial.md

 !!!info

-    Note that we're using the [pluck][20] method to fetch only an array with the data and avoid the object mapping between SQL and Ruby.
-This is supposed to be the most performant way to fetch a subset of columns.
+    Note that we're using the [pluck][20] method to fetch only an array with the data and avoid object mapping between SQL and Ruby.
+This is the most performant way to bring a subset of columns.

-### The sql endpoint
+### The SQL endpoint

 The `/lttb_sql` as the endpoint to return the lttb processed from Timescale.